Published on

 The Cosmo Stack Components:

-• CLI (wgc): This is your command center for everything Cosmo.
-From pushing schemas to validating them and managing users, the CLI is incredibly versatile.
+• CLI (wgc): Your command center for everything Cosmo — pushing schemas, validating them, and managing federated graphs.

 The Architecture of Cosmo: Built on Key Principles

-The architecture of Cosmo is nothing short of revolutionary, founded on several key principles that set it apart:
+The architecture of Cosmo is founded on several key principles:

-• Open Source: Cosmo is built on open standards like Open Telemetry (OTEL), S3, and Prometheus.
-This means you're not locked into a proprietary ecosystem.
-The Router is "source-available" under the open source license, allowing for extensive customization.
+• Open Source: Built on open standards like Open Telemetry (OTEL), S3, and Prometheus.

 Why WunderGraph Cosmo is Exciting for Enterprises